Subject matter experts: can their bias ruin a project?

 The use of subject matter experts can be astronomically beneficial for a project.
 Their dedicated knowledge of the field ensures they can bring insightful and research-based ideas to the table, which can launch your project to the next level.

 With all of the positives associated with utilising subject matter experts, there is—unfortunately—at least one glaring red flag that can have a negative impact.
-Simply put, it is bias.
+Simply put, it is biased.

 It is likely that someone who is an expert in a particular subject matter has spent years dealing in that particular field.
 As human nature goes, it is also probable that they have formed their own opinions surrounding the facts.
 These opinions can make things cloudy when it comes to providing an objective view of the project.